International Journal of Mathematical, Engineering and Management

 - Withdrawn - if no reviewer is ready to review the manuscript.

-In general, first review process takes 3 to 6 months duration.
+- In general, the first review round takes 1 month to 8 months duration.

 Conflict of Interest

-The IJMEMS has plan for electronic backup and preservation of access to the journal content in the event a journal is no longer published.
+The publisher has the plan for electronic backup and preservation of access to the journal content in the event a journal is no longer published.

-This document is prepared with the help of following notable organizations:
+This document is prepared with the help of the following notable organizations:

 - Elsevier PERK